Research Scientist · Google

 Deep Equilibrium Based Neural Operators for Steady-State PDEs

-Tanya Marwah*, Ashwini Pokle*, J. Zico Kolter, Zachary Chase Lipton, Jianfeng Lu and Andrej Risteski
+Tanya Marwah*, Ashwini Pokle*, J. Zico Kolter, Zachary Chase Lipton, Jianfeng Lu, Andrej Risteski

 Advances in Neural Information Processing Systems (NeurIPS), 2023